galan/dms-exchange-specification/spec/1.0.0-beta.1/dms-exchange-specification-1.0.0-beta.1.md

         |-- doc-04
             |-- document.pdf
             |-- meta.json
+    |-- 0002-0002
+        |-- invoice-2014.zip
+        |-- doc-05
+            |-- other.pdf
+            |-- meta.json
 ````

 ### 3.2.2 Splitting
 Depending on the amount of the documents and the limits of the system an export-archive can become to large to fit all containers into a single zip-archive.
 In this case the containers MAY be distributed over multiple export-archives.
 Each export-archives MUST contain the export-archive metadata.
 A container SHALL NOT be splitted or be placed into multiple export-archives.
 The extension of the different export-archives keeps `.zip`.

 ### 3.2.3 Export-archive metadata
-The following JSON-Schema represents the archive-metadata specification.
+The following [JSON-Schema](http://json-schema.org/) represents the archive-metadata specification.
 The file MUST be named `export.json` and MUST be placed in the root of the export-archive.
 If no valid `export.json` exists, the export-archive is invalid.

+A dms typically do not provide all options, therefore only fields MUST be set that are available to the specific dms.
+Eg. if the source dms does support labels but the target does not, the information is exported, but lost during import.
+It is the responsibility of the user selecting the dms, this goes along with the selection of the available features - or their absence.

 See `export.schema.json` on [GitHub](https://github.com/galan/dms-exchange-specification/blob/master/spec/0.0.2/export.schema.json) or [Raw](https://raw.githubusercontent.com/galan/dms-exchange-specification/master/spec/0.0.2/export.schema.json).